CFA vs CFP vs CPA: Which Credential Is Right for You?

 The Bottom Line

 Choose the CPA for accounting, auditing, or tax.
-Most versatile for corporate finance careers.
+It's the most versatile pick for corporate finance careers.

 Can You Hold Multiple?

 Yes.
 CFA + CPA is strong for equity research.
 CFP + CPA works well for tax-focused planning.
 CFA + CFP suits wealth management.
-But each takes years.
-Most professionals earn one first, then add a second only if their career demands it.
+Each one costs you years, though.
+Most professionals earn one first and add a second only when the career actually demands it.

 I earned my FSA and CFA sequentially.
 The quantitative foundation overlapped, so the second went faster.
 But I would not recommend pursuing two simultaneously.